 According to the Colorado Department of Regulatory Agencies, general contractors and subcontractors, such as plumbers and electricians, are required to hold a license.
 If you haven’t looked them up already with the Better Business Bureau, your state’s database, and with local agencies, then do so immediately.
 Before construction starts and papers are signed, be sure to do your homework on them.
 You don’t want to end up with faulty systems in your home, or a lot of money lost.

 Additionally, there are building ordinances and codes, and environmental regulations that all construction projects must adhere to.
 The consequences of not filing the correct types of paperwork necessary with the proper agencies can include shutting the project down.
-If you’d like to learn more about finding a great contractor, then visit this website.

 Make Sure There Is Flow